 The main track is what we call a 2+2 program: Students complete four full semesters (during the freshman and sophomore years) of course work on the Pitt-Bradford campus.
 Then during the third and fourth years, students pursue full-time study at BRMC's School of Radiography.

 The second option is available to those people already certified and employed in radiography and who have graduated from a program accredited by the Joint Review Committee on Education in Radiological Technology such as the one at BRMC.
 These students attend Pitt-Bradford for two years of full-time study or its equivalent in part-time study to earn a bachelor's degree.

 In both options, 50 academic credits from the accredited radiographic program are applied toward the 120 credits needed to graduate with a bachelor's degree.

 Dr. Tammy Haley

-Director of Nursing and Radiological Sciences, Associate Professor of Nursing, and Coordinator of the BSN Program
+Director of Nursing and Radiological Science, Associate Professor of Nursing, and Coordinator of the RN-BSN Program

 254 Swarts Hall